QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 In the distributed schedule generation，the Schedule Service Requester in {{arch}}
-can be network controller, and the Scheduled Service Responders are the network devices, the relationship of network administrator and network devices are shown in
+can be network controller, and the Scheduled Service Responders are the network devices, the relationship between network controller and network devices is shown in
 {{arch-example}}.
 In this mode, the generation and execution of schedules are both on the same devices，so it does not involve the schedule distribution process.